 As a spot treatment

-This mask is also useful for trouble spots.
+This aloe vera face mask is also useful for trouble spots.
 Use it on areas of your face that are particularly inflamed or blemished.
 Cleanse and dry the area before applying a generous layer.

 As an overnight mask

-For glowing skin by morning, apply a thin layer of the mask before going to bed.
+For glowing skin by morning, apply a thin layer of the aloe face mask before going to bed.
 You can also follow it with a moisturizer or facial oil for extra hydration.
-It’s normal for the mask to crystallize and dry overnight, so be aware that you may wake up with flakes on your face.
+It’s normal for the aloe face pack to crystallize and dry overnight, so be aware that you may wake up with flakes on your face.

 DIY Aloe Vera Face Mask for Glowing Skin